My Cherry Amour (Natural): Light Roast (SO)

 Our partners at Baho and Semilla Coffee have also started a Farmer First program that ensures farmers can get second payments throughout the year, so producers and pickers aren't only paid at harvest.
 It also allows for workarounds for higher payments than the government imposed ceiling allows, and provides micro financing that producers depend on throughout the year.
 We also send micro financing donations to the farmers in Rwanda that we work with, alongside our partners.

 This is a naturally processed coffee, which involves spreading the harvested cherries out on drying beds for several weeks with the fruit and skin still intact.
 The washed process is more common and involves removing the skin of the cherries (known as depulping) before submerging them in water to break down and remove the mucilage (sticky layer around the seed).

-At the Akagara Washing Station, their natural process includes first, quality control via hand sorting and floating.
+This natural process first includes quality control via hand sorting and floating.
 The good quality cherries selected in this process are stored in bags for 12 hours, allowing the mucilage to stick to the bean.

 Cherries are then turned out on to drying tables the following morning, with no more

 than 150kg being placed on each table and the cherries are stacked no thicker than

 2 to 4 cm depending on the weather.

 For the first 5 days, the cherries are turned every hour, while from day 5 to 20, the

 coffee are turned every two hours.
 At the 20th day, the cherries are assessed and if